SJTU-PLV/compcertoc-pldi25-artifact/README.md

 - We claim that we have added 15.8k lines of code (LOC) on top of CompCertO in Section 6.2 (line 879).
   In this artifact, we have revised the code for better readability, and added more contents according to the reviews.
-Therefore, the total amount of Coq is about [TODO]k LOC.
+Therefore, the total amount of Coq is about 21.4k LOC.
 The details are discussed in the section "Evaluation" below.

 ## 3. Installation